ranunup/iLabAssessment/README.md

 Add libraries from the jars.zip folder by right clicking on the Project then navigating to > Properties > Libraries Also note that I'm using JDK 1.8 for this project.

+For flat file execution an excel file exists under data/iLabTests.
-Import the sql scripts containing test data to your mysql data base and navigate to data.reader > DatabaseReader.java to set your mysql database credentials.
+For database execution import the sql script named sql_data.sql to your mysql data base and navigate to data.reader > DatabaseReader.java to set your mysql database credentials.

 Once all these steps have been successfully executed, run the project.